-An unannounced inspection took place on 14 June 2017 from 09.40 to 13.45.
+An unannounced inspection took place on 3 January 2018 from 09.55 to 14.05.

-This inspection was underpinned by The Nursing Homes Regulations (Northern Ireland) 2005 and the Department of Health, Social Services and Public Safety (DHSSPS) Care Standards for Nursing Homes, April 2015.
+This inspection was underpinned by The Health and Personal Social Services (Quality, Improvement and Regulation) (Northern Ireland) Order 2003, The Nursing Homes Regulations (Northern Ireland) 2005 and the Department of Health, Social Services and Public Safety (DHSSPS) Care Standards for Nursing Homes, April 2015.

-The inspection assessed progress with any areas for improvement identified during and since the last medicines management inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with any areas for improvement identified since the last medicines management inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-Evidence of good practice was found in relation to medicine administration, medicine records, storage and the management of controlled drugs.
+Evidence of good practice was found in relation to medicine governance, medicine administration, medicines storage and the management of controlled drugs.